Alexander Barankov: Points of view

 Barankov claims that while he was a policeman in Belarus, he found evidence of corruption in police agencies and commercial organisations.
 He attributes Belarusian court cases against him as a response to his claims.
 Barankov's claims were initially published in a blog.
 On 17 August 2012, Barankov said that he had "exposed a petroleum-smuggling ring involving senior officials of President Alexander Lukashenko's government, including relatives of the leader."
 He described his information as "explosive".

 Legal proceedings

 In mid-2009, the State Security Committee of the Republic of Belarus (KGB) charged Barankov with the receipt of bribes and fraud.
-Barankov left Belarus in 2008, before the charges had been laid, according to Time magazine, or in July 2009, after the two criminal cases had been filed, according to the United Democratic Forces of Belarus (UDF).
+Barankov left Belarus in 2008, before the charges had been laid, according to Time, or in July 2009, after the two criminal cases had been filed, according to the United Democratic Forces of Belarus (UDF).
 Ecuadorean files related to the case state that Barankov allegedly "attempted to extort employees of Total Oil, demanding payments of up to $60,000 on at least eight occasions."

 In November, he was accused by Belarusian authorities of treason.